hnhkj/pcapsipdump/README.txt

 file per sip session (even if there is thousands of concurrect SIP sessions).

+pcapsipdump can also be used to split "bulk" pcap file into bunch of individual files (one per call): pcapsipdump -r <bulkfile> -d <dir-for-bunch-of-files>

 for Red Hat/CentOS/Fedora rpm instructions see redhat/ dir